 TRICARE Supplement is a great option for retired military personnel, but it’s also a great option for their spouses and children.

 In fact, family members can maintain coverage even after the primary military person has aged into Medicare and is no longer eligible for TRICARE Supplement.
 This can be a valuable way to control costs before retirement.

 4. TRICARE Supplement plans help you keep your doctor.

 With TRICARE Select only, you have to pay more for visits to non-network providers.
 The extra cost may cause you to avoid these doctors.
 If your favorite doctor goes from network to non-network, you could be faced with a difficult decision.

-With TRICARE Supplement, your out-of-pocket costs are covered, and there’s no distinction between network and non-work providers.
-This gives you more freedom to see the doctor of your choice, without worrying about extra costs.
+With TRICARE Supplement, your out-of-pocket costs are covered, and there’s no distinction between network and non-network providers.
+This gives you more freedom to see the doctor of your choice without worrying about extra costs.

 5. You have payment options.

 There are several ways to pay for your TRICARE Supplement coverage.

 You may receive TRICARE Supplement through your employer and pay for it through payroll deductions.
 If your employment ends, you can keep your coverage without interruption by paying for it directly.